Triumph T140 TSX: Specification

 The TSX frame differed from the standard Bonneville frame in having the mounting points for the Paioli rear shock absorbers set at a lower angle for the lower seat height emulating a 'low rider' look and a bracket to enable the exterior mounting of the Brembo rear brake master cylinder.
 The TSX seat unique to the model had a pronounced step so that the rider sat in rather than upon it.
 The passenger grabrail was also unique to the TSX being raised to take account of the higher step of the passenger seating and rubber-mounted the rear turn indicators.
 The TSX side panels were new too and of a more abbreviated form than those of other Triumph models.
 Both the front and rear mudguards were shorter than the standard Bonneville, the former being from the failed T140D Bonneville Special albeit now with a painted finish.
 The rear mudguard had a black plastic extension for the large vehicle registration plate mandatory in the United Kingdom.

 The TSX fuel tank was a unique design made in Italy for the model having only one angled Paioli left hand petrol tap situated ahead to accommodate the larger Bing carburettors and off-set engine.
 This tank also had Moulton's specified centralised filler hole with an optional locking cap (mandatory for America) and a balance pipe situated on the front of the tank's underside.
-For the first time on a Bonneville model, decals were used to decorate the tank and side panels, these being of the gold-hand lined red/orange/yellow stripe type.
+For the first time on a Bonneville model, decals were used to decorate the tank and side panels, these being of the gold-lined red/orange/yellow stripe type.
 The underlying TSX paint scheme was initially Burgundy with a Midnight Black version later offered alongside it from August 1982.
 Midnight Blue was proposed as a further alternative for the unrealised 1983/4 version of the TSX.

 A slightly lower rise and wider USA style handlebar was fitted and chromed Lucas turn indicators returned in place of the black plastic ULO items that had replaced them on other Triumph models from 1981.
 A chromed Lucas H4 headlamp was mounted on a thick chromed wire surround.

 A Brembo rear brake master cylinder was fitted in place of the usual Automotive Products (AP) Lockheed item which remained for the front, as well as supplying both front and rear calipers.
 Dual front discs were an option.

 Although the 1982–1983 brochure showed Goodyear 'Eagle' tyres fitted, an Avon 'Roadrunner' rear and 'Speedmaster' front tyre went on production models, the tyres' raised lettering being picked out in white.